nestef23/my-OSCP-notes/PrivilegeEscalation/Linux.md

 su root
 ```

-Check what priviliges you have (what can be run withiut root password)
+Check what priviliges you have (what can be run as sudo without password)

+Compare with the list here: https://gtfobins.github.io/#+sudo
 ```
 sudo -l
 ```